Plan your trip through time! Visit the Alf Museum today.

 Museum Visitor Guidelines

-- Although the Alf Museum is open to the public, the rest of The Webb Schools campus is closed to visitors.
+- Although the Alf Museum is open to the public, The Webb Schools campus is closed to visitors.
 Those wishing to tour the campus itself should make arrangements through the Webb admissions office.

 - By The Webb Schools policy, all museum visitors must check-in at The Webb Schools security welcome kiosk in the main parking lot and have a valid picture ID.
 Thank you for your understanding!

 - No food or drink is permitted in the museum exhibits.
-No picnicking or dining facilities are available; Memorial Park at 10th and Indian Hill Blvd. in Claremont is available for picnics.
+No picnicking or dining facilities are available.

 - Parents / guardians must remain with children at all times.